 The Genesis batteries should only be charged when you intend to use the DPV.
 Charge them 12 to 24 hours before you plan to dive.
-When storing the DPV for more than a few days, the batteries should receive a partial charge to bring the voltage into the storage range of 29.0 to 30.0V.
-Under normal operation, it is recommended to plan your dives so that the batteries are only discharged about 80% of the available capacity to avoid deep cycling the cells, which decreases their service life.
-If you suspect that less than 80% the capacity was used, a storage charge is not necessary.
-While the battery voltages cannot be checked at the recharge connector pins, it is possible to install power meters such as the "Watts-Up", "Doc Wattson" or similar meters in the recharge cable to read the voltage and power during recharge.
-Contact the factory for instructions on how to install these, should you choose to.
-The Sentry DPV Dashboard will read the battery voltages while charging, if installed.
+When storing the DPV for more than a few days, the batteries should receive a partial charge to bring the voltage into the storage range of 62V to 67V if the voltage is lower.
+Under normal operation, it is recommended to plan your dives so that the batteries are only discharged about 80% of the available capacity, to avoid deep cycling the cells, which decreases their service life.
+Battery voltage can be checked via the Bluetooth phone app or the Sentry DPV Dashboard will read the battery voltage while charging, if installed.

-The charger output is approximately 3A, which equates to a 0.3C charge rate on the Genesis 600 and a 0.15C charge rate on the Genesis 1200.
-This means that during the bulk charge period (first 90% of capacity), the 600 batteries will increase about 30% of the total capacity per hour up to approximately 90% and the 1200 batteries will increase about 15% per hour, up to approximately 90%.
+The charger output is approximately 275Watts.
+This means that during the bulk charge period (first 90% of capacity), the 2.1 battery will increase about 30% of the total capacity per hour up to approximately 90% and the 2.2 batteries will increase about 15% per hour, up to approximately 90%.
 During the last 10% of the charge, the current decreases as it approaches full charge and the final 10% of charge takes approximately 1.5 and 3.0 hours to finish, respectively.
-As an example for the Genesis 600, if during a dive, you used 50% of the battery capacity and then recharged it for one hour during your surface interval, the battery capacity would be at approximately 80% for the next dive.
+As an example for the Genesis 2.1, if during a dive, you used 50% of the battery capacity and then recharged it for one hour during your surface interval, the battery capacity would be at approximately 80% for the next dive.